 Cybersecurity for Rural Healthcare Facilities

 Rural healthcare facilities face the same cyberattack threats to their ongoing operations and finances as larger healthcare systems, yet may lack the in-house staff and financial resources to protect their data or respond to an attack.
 Rural facilities may also be vulnerable to the impacts of attacks on other healthcare industry organizations they rely on, for example for outsourced services or payment.
-They are also charged with protecting the privacy and security of patient information, which is often a specific target of online attacks.
+They are also charged with protecting the privacy and security of patient and employee information, which is often a specific target of online attacks.

 For a broader look at emergency preparedness concerns, including cybersecurity, see the Rural Emergency Preparedness and Response topic guide and Rural Emergency Preparedness and Response Toolkit.

-For more general information about health information technology (HIT) and HIT workforce, see the Telehealth and Health Information Technology in Rural Healthcare topic guide.
+For more general information about health information technology (HIT) and the HIT workforce, see the Telehealth and Health Information Technology in Rural Healthcare topic guide.

 Understanding the Risks